colinbatchelor/gdbank/readme.md

 There is one small test tree bank in `ud`:
 * `gd_iomasgladh-ud-test.conllu` is a hand-built corpus from 2014 which has been converted to UD.

+The lemmatiser, code to convert ARCOSG parts of speech to UD features and categorial grammar code are now in the https://github.com/colinbatchelor/gd_tools repository.

 Earlier work
 --
 ### gramaran